RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 No, I do not want candy crush.
 No I do not want a news app or a stock thing, and even more so I don't want to spend a ridiculous amount of time trying to figure out how to get off my computer.

 In macOS I just drop that to [App Cleaner](https://freemacsoft.net/appcleaner/)and it's gone for good.
 I do not even need to use that application to get it visually off my system, but app cleaner does a great job of removing all the little bits that may be hidden from view.
+"Normal" app uninstallation in macOS is as simple as drag and drop, which is still light years ahead of Windows.

+Linux is... let's not talk about install/uninstall in Linux environments.

 # Things that just don't work right